rharriso/bower-rails/README.md

 * `rake bower:update` to update js components
 * `rake bower:update:prune` to update components and uninstall extraneous packages
 * `rake bower:list` to list all packages
-* `rake bower:resolve` to resolve relative asset paths in components
+* `rake bower:resolve` to resolve [relative asset paths](#relative-asset-paths) in components

 ##Bower Configuration

 If you provide a `.bowerrc` in the rails project root, bower-rails will use it for bower configuration.
 Some .bowerrc options are not supported: `directory`, `cwd`, and `interactive`.
 Bower-rails will ignore the `directory` property and instead will use the automatically generated asset path.

+##Relative asset paths

+Some bower components (eg. [Bootstrap](https://github.com/twbs/bootstrap/blob/0016c17f9307bc71fc96d8d4680a9c861f137cae/dist/css/bootstrap.css#L2263)) have relative urls in the CSS files for imports, images, etc. Rails prefers using [helper methods](http://guides.rubyonrails.org/asset_pipeline.html#coding-links-to-assets) for linking to assets within CSS.
+Relative paths can cause issues when assets are precompiled for production.

+Before the `rake assets:precompile` task is run, the bower assets will be reinstalled with the relative paths replaced with calls to `asset_path` so that all asset links work in production.